Back to all articles

 Targeted ads also rely on tracking tools to follow browsing behavior.
 The goal is to serve relevant promotions based on products that visitors have shown interest in across multiple sites.

-While tracking can have benefits for companies, it also raises privacy concerns.
-Users are not always informed about what data is collected, who has access to it, or how it will be retained.
+While tracking can have benefits for companies, it also raises internet privacy concerns, including user profiling.
+Users are not always informed about what data is collected, who has access to it, how it will be retained or how user profiling is.
 Those details are usually found in lengthy privacy policies that people seldom read.

 This includes search engines.
 You can use a private search engine to help retain your data.